Ledgerback/DGSF/daoindex/01 WorkingDraft/05 Our Response_DAO Index.md

 As of Version 0.9, responses are scored using the following method:

+Every question has a maximum of 100 points.

+The score or overall score is produced from summing the points received for every question.

+Currently, there are no weights applied to scores per principle, nor are scores multiplied to have the same total %%need name of this technique%%.

 #### Gradio Web UI (can remove)

 In development is a Gradio web UI (can link to Airtable via API) for assessing organizations using the questionnaire.